Aircoookie/WLED-Docs/docs/features/multi-strip.md

 - For okay performance, you can use 800 LEDs/pin with 6 outputs for a total of 4800 LEDs.
 - ESP32 can calculate about 65k-85k LEDs per second (that means 1000 LEDs @~70fps, 2000 LEDs @~35fps, 4000 LEDs @~18fps)
 - 4 outputs seem to be the sweet spot.

+### Virtual LEDs (DDP)

+You can now add virtual LEDs which are distributed across one or more ESPs.
+Select DDP RGB (Network) as the LED type and enter the LED count and IP address for each.
+An ESP32 is best for this role, but you can use up to 300 LEDs with an ESP8266.
+Note that this is only RGB data (no white) for now.